Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network

 \section{Methodology}

-Motivated by the Retinex theory \cite{retinex}, we propose the Physics- and Semantics-Guided Underwater Image Enhancement Network (PSG-UIENet).
-As shown in Fig. \ref{fig:all_arch}, this network is designed to integrate physical priors with high-level semantic guidance, enabling more perceptually meaningful underwater image enhancement.
+Motivated by the Retinex theory \cite{retinex}, we propose the Physics-Semantics-Guided Underwater Image Enhancement Network (PSG-UIENet).
+As shown in Fig. \ref{fig:all_arch}, this network is designed to integrate physical priors with high-level semantic guidance, allowing more perceptually meaningful underwater image enhancement.
 PSG-UIENet comprises two main components: a prior-free illumination estimator and a semantics-guided image restorer.
-Compared with existing approaches, PSG-UIENet effectively utilizes both physical theory and semantic guidance, achieving superior performance in complex real-world underwater scenarios.
+Compared with existing approaches\cite{pats-uienet,puie,ushape,uwformer,uranker,retinexformer,ccmsrnet,retinexmamba}, PSG-UIENet is able to utilize both the physical theory and semantic guidance, and therefore is likely to achieve superior performance in complex real-world underwater scenarios.